aurkaxi/ArkoVaiya/README.md

 # ArkoVaiya
 100 in 1 bot to manage your tasks from discord.
 You don't necessarily have to use a website to manage the bot (you can if you want), nor do you have to memorize ugly commands.
 Manage everything possible with Views, Buttons, Select Menus/Dropdown, Modals/PopUp with live preview.
 And high-ly customizable settings.

 ### This page is supposed to be an about page for the bot.
 Source code is not open.
 Sorry!
+[Track progress Here](https://github.com/users/aurkaxi/projects/7)

 ## List of Functionalities / Features / Capabilities
 <details><summary>Moderation: This works as the <b>head</b> of the bot.
 This controlls everything.</summary>